The systems engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

 The undergraduate program aims to produce graduates who in three to five years will be:

 - Electrical and electronic systems.

-- Prepared to conduct scientific or engineering research and to pursue graduate degrees in engineering or applied sciences.
+2. Conducting scientific or engineering research and pursuing graduate degrees in engineering or applied sciences.

-- Able to gain admission to professional programs in fields such as business, medicine, and law, in recognition of the growing importance of science and engineering in these fields for the 21st century and beyond.
+3. Admitted to or graduates of professional programs in fields such as business, medicine, and law, in recognition of the growing importance of science and engineering in these fields for the 21st century and beyond.

 The Systems Engineering program is designed to introduce students to a broad range of Systems Engineering topics, including advanced topics in their choice of telecommunications, computer, electrical and mechanical engineering options.